 My rating: 4.2/5.
 A safe, scalable foundation for enterprises that want GEO controls plus a curated app layer.

 Evertune analyzes what AI models recommend across thousands of prompts and publishes category leaderboards through its AI Brand Index.
-Platform goes beyond measurement with content and visibility improvement guidance.
+It goes beyond measurement with content and visibility improvement guidance.

 Pros